Iodine: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Thyroid hormone is responsible for myelination of the developing central nervous system.
-Consequently, iodine deficiency is associated with an intellectual deficiency, which in some cases can be severe.
+Thyroid hormone is responsible for the myelination of the developing central nervous system.
+Consequently, iodine deficiency is associated with intellectual disability which, in some cases, can be severe. nn

 Usages associés